 Before we start, make sure you have these two things.
 Just two.

 2. An Android phone with ToApp installed.
 If you don't have ToApp yet, you can download it here.
-It's a completely free tool.
+It's a completely free website to Android app converter.
 All operations happen locally on your phone — none of your data gets uploaded to the cloud.
 That's why we can do the entire flow with just a phone today.
-No computer, no Android Studio, no dev environment setup.
+No computer, no Android Studio, no development environment setup.

 Ready?
 Let's begin.